andferrari/IUWT.jl/README.md

 # IUWT

-IUWT.jl contains a Julia implementation of Isotropic Undecimated Wavelet Transform (IUWT):
+`IUWT.jl` contains a Julia implementation of Isotropic Undecimated Wavelet Transform (IUWT):

 J.-L. Starck, J. Fadili, and F. Murtagh, “The Undecimated Wavelet Decomposition and its Reconstruction,” *Image Processing, IEEE Trans- actions on*, vol. 16, no. 2, pp. 297–309, 2007.

-Julia implementation is a transcription of [Python code](https://github.com/ratt-ru/PyMORESANE/blob/master/pymoresane/iuwt.py).
+Julia implementation is a transcription of this [Python code](https://github.com/ratt-ru/PyMORESANE/blob/master/pymoresane/iuwt.py).

 ## Installation